jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

     }
 ```

 When there were thousands of iterations, it might also take a long time to reach the failing combination.
-When that occurred, I would create a separate method that called the test driver with the failed combination so I could more easily isolate it and focus upon getting it to pass.
+When that occurred, I would create a separate method that called the test driver with the failed combination so I could more easily isolate it. run the failing combination immediately, and focus upon getting it to pass.

-Here’s an example of running the test driver for one specific iteration, which would allow me to focus upon this single scenario in isolation:
+Here’s an example of running the test driver for one specific iteration, which isolates the _failing_ combination when __a=true, b=false, c=false__:
 ```java
     public static void testSpecificCombination() throws Exception {
         testDriverForDoThisInAllPossibleCombinations(true, false, false);
     }
 ```

-These iterating tests tended to replicate the implementation to some degree, but I always tried to keep the test driver’s implementation different than the tested code.
+Test drivers tend to replicate the implementation to some degree.
+I always tried to keep the test driver’s implementation different from the tested code.
 In a way, the test driver was rewriting the code being tested without having to touch the code being tested.
 Hidden behaviors would sometimes emerge within the test driver.

 Iterating tests are brittle.
 I often felt a little _dirty_ in creating them, but they provided peace of mind that I had all possible paths covered when I didn’t understand the code.

 # Updating Legacy Code
-Before working on the desired modification, that is, the bug or the new feature, you may want to consider [refactoring](https://refactoring.guru/refactoring) the current legacy code first.
+Before working on the desired modification, that is, the bug or the new feature, you may want to consider refactoring the current legacy code first.

 ## Refactoring
-Refactoring is changing the structure of the code without changing its behavior.
+[Refactoring](https://refactoring.guru/refactoring) is changing the structure of the code without changing its behavior.
 We may want to refactor legacy code before making updates to make it easier to accommodate the updates.

 [_For each desired change, make the change easy (warning: this may be hard), then make the easy change._](https://x.com/KentBeck/status/250733358307500032?lang=en) — Kent Beck